Nuix/discover-extension-sdk/API.md

 #### .set(mainIds) ⇒ <[Promise]>
 - `mainIds` <[Array]<[Main ID]>> Main IDs of the documents to select.
-- returns: A promise that resolves upon Ringtail's acknowledgement of the request.
+- returns: A promise that resolves upon the application's acknowledgement of the request.

 Clears any prior selection and selects the given documents.
 Pass an empty array to clear the selection.

 #### .select(add, mainIds) ⇒ <[Promise]>
 - `add` <[Boolean]> `true` to select the given documents, `false` to deselect.
 - `mainIds` <[Array]<[Main ID]>> Main IDs of the documents to select or deselect.
-- returns: A promise that resolves upon Ringtail's acknowledgement of the request.
+- returns: A promise that resolves upon the application's acknowledgement of the request.

 Incrementally modifies the current document selection.

 #### .selectAll() ⇒ <[Promise]>
-- returns: A promise that resolves upon Ringtail's acknowledgement of the request.
+- returns: A promise that resolves upon the application's acknowledgement of the request.

 Selects all documents in the active [search result].

 ### .BrowseSelection
-[Browse selection] is the set of selected field values in the Browse pane.
-Browse sections are tied to Ringtail fields and are uniquely identified by field IDs.
+[BrowseSelection] is the set of selected field values in the Browse pane.
+Browse sections are tied to the application fields and are uniquely identified by field IDs.
 Subscribe to the [BrowseSelection](#browseselection-1) event to be notified on change.

-> NOTE: Only pick list fields are supported for Browse selection.
+> NOTE: Only pick list fields are supported for BrowseSelection.

 #### .get(fieldId) ⇒ <[Promise]>
 - `fieldId` <[String]> ID of the field for which to retrieve its selection.